anki-code/xonsh-cheatsheet/README.md

 ```

 Note!
-In some cases, to get the output you need to convert an object to a string or invoke [`.end()`](https://github.com/xonsh/xonsh/blob/6d58fb5bf7c62fa5c56721b62f40b214f83822eb/xonsh/procs/pipelines.py#L450-L459) manually or use the `.out`:
+This is non blocking operator: no waiting for enging output.
+In some cases, to get the output you need to convert an object to a string, invoke [`.end()`](https://github.com/xonsh/xonsh/blob/6d58fb5bf7c62fa5c56721b62f40b214f83822eb/xonsh/procs/pipelines.py#L450-L459) or use the `.out` to force ending the process and reat output from internal buffers:

 ```xsh
 r = !(ls /)